 Form Table 4.14 adjusted R square (coefficient of determination) is negative, therefore change in performance of SMEs doesn’t coursed with the capacity of SMEs to pay the loan, SMEs capital ,failure of SMEs to meet collateral requirement, faithful of customer or the availability of bank loan, the change may be coursed by other factors so investigation have to be done to identify factors that course changes of SMEs performance although the model has positive correlation (R,0.5) which implies that increase or decrease in performance of SMEs may depend in increase/decrease of bank loan, SMEs ability to meet collateral requirement, SMEs capacity to pay the loan, SMEs capital and faithfulness of the customer.

-Based on Table 4.15 result the significant level of SMEs performance and other variables are, therefore the model is not significant in making of generalization of performance based on above variables see Table 4.15, More investigation should be done to identify other variablesand model, which can be used to predict the performance of SMEs.
+Based on Table 4.15 result the significant level of SMEs performance and other variables are, therefore the model is not significant in making of generalization of performance based on above variables see Table 4.15, More investigation should be done to identify other variables and model, which can be used to predict the performance of SMEs.
 Hence we reject the following hypotheses; SMEs capital affect SMEs performance in Temeke district and bank loan affect SMEs performance in Temeke district.

 4.5.4 Fitness of Regression Model 2